DeeZee-glitch/HappyNewYear2026/README.md

      - Open `supabase-setup.sql` and copy the entire SQL script
      - Paste it into the SQL Editor
      - Click **Run** to execute
+     - Then run `supabase-room-migration.sql` to add the `room_id` column for shared boards
+     - **Enable Real-time**: Go to Database → Replication in Supabase dashboard and enable replication for the `birthday_wishes` table (required for real-time updates in shared boards)

    - **Option B: Existing Table** - If you already have the table created:
      - Open `supabase-migration.sql` and copy the SQL script
      - Paste it into the SQL Editor
      - Click **Run** to add the new columns (ip_address, device_info)
+     - Then run `supabase-room-migration.sql` to add the `room_id` column for shared boards

    The table includes:
    - `id` - Unique identifier